oxidecomputer/transceiver-control/README.md

   communicating between host and SP.
 - `transceiver-controller`: A crate used on the host side, operating as the controller of a set of transceivers via the SP.
+-  `transceiver-decode`: Decoding module data, such as vendor or power information.